If I Was a Cowboy: Critical reception

 Casey Young of Whiskeyriff called the song "a country version of Beyoncé's hit "If I Were a Boy".
 Clayton Edwards of Outsider said that it "[is] steeped in classic Western sound with a modern flair", describing the lyrics as "Lambert daydreaming about being a cowboy".

 Music videos

-Two music videos were mde.
+Two music videos were made.
 The first was released on October 15, 2021.
 It showcases Lambert "riding a horse, driving a vintage pickup truck", and enjoying the leisurely western life.
 The official video, directed by Trey Fanjoy, was released on January 12, 2022.
 It was filmed in a small town in her home state of Texas.